darkreader/darkreader.org/src/blog/posts/attention.md

 Use 2-factor authentification.
 Don't fill in any data on websites, that are not using HTTPS.
-Whenewer you enter a password, check the URL, especially if you opened a link from a message.
+Whenever you enter a password, check the URL, especially if you opened a link from a message.
 If it's not obvious, make sure the domain belongs to the company using some Whois service.